nazmul-main/course-registration/README.md

 ## 1- Add at least 3 Project features

- #### Course Catalog:
+ #### Course Selection:
- - Your application fetches a list of courses from a JSON file, creating a diverse catalog of available courses for users to explore.
+ - This feature allows users to browse and select courses from a list.
+The course data is typically fetched from a JSON file or an API, and it is displayed in a user-friendly format, making it easy for users to choose the courses they want to register for..

-  #### Price Transparency:
+  #### Price Display:
- - Each course in the catalog displays its associated price, ensuring transparency and allowing users to make informed decisions.
+ - Each course in the list is accompanied by its price.
+This helps users make informed decisions about which courses to select based on their budget or preferences.

-  #### Credit Limit Management:
+  #### Credit Limit:
- - Users are subject to a credit limit of 20.
-The code monitors selected courses' credit values to prevent users from surpassing this limit.
+ - Users are assigned a credit limit, typically set at 20 credits.
+The code is designed to prevent users from exceeding this limit when selecting courses.
+This ensures that users do not register for more courses than they are allowed to take in a given semester.

-  #### Interactive User Feedback:
- - To enhance the user experience, the code employs the react-toastify library, which generates informative and non-disruptive toast notifications.
- - When a user attempts to select a course they've already chosen, a notification informs them of their prior selection.
- - If a user exceeds their 20-credit limit, another notification warns them about this constraint.
- - Additionally, if a user's accumulated course prices exceed a predefined threshold, they receive a notification regarding insufficient funds.
+  #### Toast Notifications:
+ - The code utilizes the React-Toastify library to provide toast notifications to users.
+These notifications are used to inform users about various actions and events in a user-friendly way.
+For example, when a user successfully selects a course, they might receive a toast notification confirming their selection.
+Similarly, if a user attempts to exceed their credit limit or lacks the necessary funds, they will be notified through toast messages.

  ## 2- Discuss how you managed the state in your assignment project.